mdavoodi/www/source/blog/2015-10-05-hashiconf-wrap-up.html.md

 <sup>Please note that the previous data displays a
 [selection bias](https://en.wikipedia.org/wiki/Selection_bias) of people who completed the survey.
 We did not collect demographic data during the ticketing process.
-There we over 300 attendees at the conference and only about 30% of the attendees completed the post-conference survey.</sup>
+There were over 300 attendees at the conference and only about 30% of the attendees completed the post-conference survey.</sup>